Tudi/WowRetriHelperBot/readme.txt

 - $IsFirstRun = 0
 - start "TakeScreenshots.au3"
 - alt tab back to game, wait for "TakeScreenshots.au3" to say he is done taking screenshots
+- rename the images so TranslateActions.au3 can load them
+- edit "TranslateActions.au3" to map images to your keybinds